score-json/json/.dotstop_extensions/README.md

 The automatic validator `is_branch_protected` tries to push to the specified branch, i.e. to execute the command `git push origin HEAD:{branch}`.
 In case any changes are staged during the execution of the validator, an error is thrown before the push occurs.
-Since the validator is intended to be executed during a workflow run, where no change is staged, it is no expected that the error is thrown.
+Since the validator is intended to be executed during a workflow run, where no change is staged, it is not expected that the error is thrown.

 The expected configuration is given as follows: